What is SMS, full form, SMS protocol tutorial:

 For MT-SMS, SMSC does segmentation and VLR does the reassembly.
 SMS protocol has a parameter, named more message to send and a segment number.
 If no more message to send is set, the receiver side assembles all received segments.

 Service Center Time Stamp:

 The timestamp an SMSC, sends to the mobile device in an MT SMS, the arrival time of SMS at the service center.
-This should be unique in all messages delivering to same Mobile.
-If two or more messages arrive within a second, unique time stamps are generated.
+This should be unique in all messages delivering to the same Mobile.
+If two or more messages arrive within a second, a unique timestamp is generated.
 The difference is kept a minimum in-between time stamps.

 SMSC uses this field, to attempt to deliver a message, which was failed earlier.
 The failure was temporary (e.g no more capacity in mobile).
 SMSC, don’t wait from HLR to send an alert service center.